 - 1. Download the source code from Obtaining the latest release version or Obtaining the latest development version. - 2.
 Verify that you have the required compilers, libraries, and tools installed (Prerequisites). - 3.
 If you will use Quantum ESPRESSO, download and patch it.
-The patch adds the pw2qmcpack utility (Installing and patching Quantum ESPRESSO). - 4.
+The patch adds the pw2qmcpack utility (Installing Quantum ESPRESSO and pw2qmcpack). - 4.
 Run the cmake configure step and build with make (Building with CMake and Quick build instructions (try first)).
 Examples for common systems are given in Installation instructions for common workstations and supercomputers.
-To activate workflow tests for Quantum ESPRESSO, RMG, or PYSCF, be sure to specify QE_BIN, RMG_BIN, or ensure that the python modules are available when cmake is run. - 5.
+To activate workflow tests for Quantum ESPRESSO, RMG, or PYSCF, be sure to specify QE\BIN, RMG\BIN, or ensure that the python modules are available when cmake is run. - 5.
 Run the tests to verify QMCPACK (Testing and validation of QMCPACK).